 Program Rates: Non-member $250, Member $225

-Note: As of January 11, 2017, we increased the number of participants for this program to 30!
-If you are not a cold weather person, be sure to check out our fall program, Wine, Women and Wolves: Boundary Waters Adventure, September 15-17.
+Note: If you are not a cold weather person, be sure to check out our fall program, Wine, Women and Wolves: Boundary Waters Adventure, September 15-17.

 Join us for a fun, relaxing weekend learning about wolves and the northwoods while enjoying the company of women who have the same hectic routine as you!
 Slow it down for the weekend, enjoy some wine and cheese as we gather at the Northern Tier High Adventure Canoe Base, participating in a weekend full of dog sledding, radio telemetry, and trekking through the snowy northwoods!
 Enjoy everything the frozen wilderness has to offer on this magnificent outdoors excursion!